 Last month, Benromach Distillery, which attracts more than 13,000 visitors per year achieved its Five Star Visitor Attraction status from VisitScotland’s Quality Assurance scheme.

-Thank you for signing up to the Friends of Benromach newsletter.
-Please confirm your subscription using the email we sent you.
+Thank you for signing up to the Friends of Benromach community.
+Please confirm your subscription using the email we’ve just sent to you.